Strong U.S. dollar pressures jobs at exporters

 The U.S. dollar is up about 20 percent against major currencies since June last year, making goods and services sold abroad more expensive for foreign customers.

-The appreciation in the currency weighed on first quarter profits across corporate America, including at soft drink giant PepsiCo Inc and toothpaste producer Colgate-Palmolive .
+The appreciation in the currency weighed on first quarter profits across corporate America, including at soft drink giant PepsiCo Inc (PEP.N) and toothpaste producer Colgate-Palmolive (CL.N).

 For steelmaker U.S. Steel, the rise in the value of the dollar reduced profits from its sales to Europe, while also making steel from South Korea more competitive abroad, helping to force layoffs of 2,800 U.S. employees so far this year.